CouncilDataProject/governance/README.md

 # governance

-A repository containg the governance documents for CDP.
+A repository containing the governance documents for CDP.
+See [GOVERNANCE.md](./GOVERNANCE.md)